 Plastic waste and marine litter have emerged alongside climate change as a global environmental priority.
 In November 2018 environment ministers agreed to work collectively toward a common goal of zero plastic waste.
-To this end, they approved in principle a Canada-wide strategy on zero plastic waste, which outlines a vision to keep all plastics in the economy and out of the environment.
+To this end, they approved in principle a Strategy on zero plastic waste, which outlines a vision to keep all plastics in the economy and out of the environment.

 The Strategy outlines areas where changes are needed across the plastic lifecycle, from design to collection, clean-up and value recovery, and underscores the economic and business opportunities resulting from long-lasting and durable plastics.

 In June 2019 environment ministers approved Canada-wide Action Plan on Zero Plastic Waste: Phase 1 to implement the Canada-wide Strategy for Zero Plastic Waste that lays out concrete measures to keep plastics in the economy and out of the environment.
 Phase 1 of the action plan focuses on: product design, single-use plastics, collection systems, recycling capacity and domestic markets.
 Federal, provincial and territorial governments worked together and with a broad range of stakeholders and interested parties to identify the following priority actions in phase 1 of the action plan:

 Phase 2 of the action plan will focus on preventing plastic pollution in oceans, inland lakes and waterways, advancing science to monitor the impacts of plastics pollution within the environment, consumer awareness, clean-up and taking global action.
 Ministers will consider phase 2 in 2020.